Ephemeral182/SnowFormer/README.md

 </table>

 ## Installation
-Our SnowFormer is built in Pytorch1.12.0, we train and test it ion Ubuntu20.04 environment (Python3.8, Cuda11.6)
+Our SnowFormer is built in Pytorch1.12.0, we train and test it ion Ubuntu20.04 environment (Python3.8, Cuda11.6).

-For installing, please follow these intructions
+For installing, please follow these intructions.
 ```
 conda create -n py38 python=3.8
 conda activate py38